SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1EZ6wkFrAi2YXfRJE_PBRMZt1mcFTOA_yfVKQmAwGOME/doc-with-comments.md

 Assign members specifically to help newcomers integrate into the community and understand the ecosystem.
 I believe that  they should be like 2 or 3 members with the role of welcoming newcomers always and that after each meeting they are to chat them up and help direct them properly.

 Hi, i am Martinsoki.

+Hi, I am Clement (boy_petrona).
+I guess I suggested earlier that the entirety of the documents and media we create during this process be merged into a single comprehensive documentation that would serve as a blueprint for the onboarding process.
+This can then be translated across multiple languages where necessary.
+I believe having this singular blueprint document would allow minor changes where necessary, rather than having to overhaul major individual documents and media which is sometimes resource intensive.